 The COVID-19 pandemic forced organizations to accelerate their digital transformation initiatives.
 In-person services needed to be revamped for virtual spaces, day-to-day operations had to be reinvented and new digital services had to be delivered.

 These transformations put additional pressures on IT teams, many of which were facing budgetary restrictions as a result of economic uncertainty.
 In order to address these challenges, many IT organizations increased their use of automation.
-A report by research firm 3Gem found that almost half of IT teams accelerated their use of automation in 2020 in direct response to the pandemic.
+A report by research firm 3Gem found that almost half of IT teams accelerated their use of automation in direct response to the pandemic.

 This mirrors findings from Netwrix, which reported 47% of large organizations were prioritizing IT task automation.